salesforce/lobster-pot/docs/configuration/slack.md

 - Click **Create**
 - Request to add it to your workspace

 A Slack admin for the workspace will need to authorize the install.
-Once installed, you will be able to copy the OAuth token (found on the left panel under Features / Oauth & parmissions) and add this to the app configuration app as the `SLACK_TOKEN_*` config var.
+Once installed, you will be able to copy the OAuth token (found on the left panel under Features / Oauth & permissions) and add this to the app configuration app as the `SLACK_TOKEN_*` config var.
-You'll also need the Channel ID to which this app should write to.
+You'll also need the Channel ID to which this app should post to.

 - create a new channel
 - right click on the channel and "copy link"